- Instructions for Form 1040-C - Introductory Material

 $113,400 if married filing jointly or a qualifying widow(er);

 We ask for the information on this form to carry out the Internal Revenue laws of the United States.
 Sections 6001, 6011, 6012(a), 6851, and their regulations require that you give us the information.
 We need it to ensure that you are complying with these laws and to allow us to figure and collect the right amount of tax.
 Section 6109 requires you to provide your identifying number on the return.

 Generally, tax returns and return information are confidential, as required by section 6103.
 However, section 6103 allows or requires the Internal Revenue Service to disclose or give the information shown on your tax return to others as described in the Code.
 For example, we may disclose your tax information to the Department of Justice to enforce the tax laws, both civil and criminal, and to cities, states, the District of Columbia, U.S. commonwealths and possessions to carry out their tax laws.
 We also may disclose this information to other countries under a tax treaty, to federal and state agencies to enforce federal nontax criminal laws, or to federal law enforcement and intelligence agencies to combat terrorism.
 If you do not provide the information requested, or provide false information, you may be subject to penalties.

 You are not required to provide the information requested on a form that is subject to the Paperwork Reduction Act unless the form displays a valid OMB control number.
 Books or records relating to a form or its instructions must be retained as long as their contents may become material in the administration of any Internal Revenue law.

 The average time and expenses required to complete and file this form will vary depending on individual circumstances.
-For the estimated time and expenses, see the Form 1040 instructions or your income tax return.
+For the estimated time and expenses, see the Instructions for Forms 1040 and 1040-SR or your income tax return.

 |Schedule X—Single Taxpayers